 Almost a year after being attacked at a rally in Arizona, her home state, Representative Gabrielle Giffords (D) is well on her way to recovery and is seeking re-election.
 Giffords will reportedly attend a candle light vigil that will mark the 1 year anniversary of the shooting.

 For four years Amanda Knox had waited patiently for her day of justice to come inside of an Italian prision.
 Knox, a Seattle native, was charged with the murder of Mereditch Kutcher and convicted of the crime in 2009 along with her then boyfriend Raffaele Sollecito.
-Knox was released due to lack of evidence in the case against her.
-Amanda was released on May 26th, 2011.
+Knox was released due

 2011 instantly propelled several figures into the political spotlight.
 Amidst economic woes, high unemployment rates, and national spending issues it was the year of the Tea Party, Occupy Wall Street Protestors and a reminder of the upcoming 2012 election season.
 Among those to step up to the plate and throw their hats in the ring were Hermann Cain, Michelle Bauchman, former Governor of Mass.
 Mitt Romney, Gov. John Huntsman, Rick Santorum, former Speaker of the House Newt Gingrich, Texas Governor Rick Perry and Senator Ron Paul.
 Needless to say, this is going to be a very interesting year for politics, our economy and our nation.
 This is hail and farewell to 2011.